bwfiq/elearning_app/README.md

 2. Run the development shell with
    `nix-shell --extra-experimental-features "nix-command flakes"`

+#### Using direnv

+1. Clone the repository: `git clone https://github.com/bwfiq/elearning_app.git`
+2. Run the command `direnv allow .` to enable loading the .envrc.

 ### Project Setup

 Run the following commands to set up the database and run the development